alexander-danilenko/dwnd/docs/for-busiest-people.md

 ## General information
 - It works **only** with Docker for Windows **10** **Professional**, **Enterprise** or **Education** because only these editions of Windows 10 have possibility to use **Hyper-V**.
-- First of all install Docker for Windows and enable Hyper-V as it wants.
+- First of all enable hardware virtualization in your BIOS.
+- Install [Docker for Windows](https://docs.docker.com/docker-for-windows/) and enable Hyper-V as it wants.
 - Execute all commands in `powershell`.
 First navigate to folder with `docker-compose.yml` and then execute commands.
 - `docker-compose.yml` is a file with settings for all ecosystem that you want to setup.
 It contains container names and their settings.
 Folders sharing settings also in there.
 - `cli container` is for command line tools.
 Actually it's ubuntu, so play with it as you wish.